IBM/cloud-native-starter/workshop/04-traffic-management.md

 ## 1.5 Destination rule

-To control the traffic we need to define a **kind:DestinationRule**, this is  Istio specific.
+To control the traffic we need to define a **DestinationRule**, this is  Istio specific.

 In the image below we can see, this configuration defines a subset of calls will select the **v1** Pod that belong to **Web API** and have a selector label of **“version: v1”**.
 This is our deployment for **“web-api-v1”**.